benlau6/fastapi-fullstack/README.md

 (or [fastapi-pynamodb-lambda-versioning](https://github.com/benlau6/fastapi-pynamodb-lambda-versioning) for better project file structure)

 ## Setup
-Reminders: All project development, testing, and deployment are done in windows10/11. docker-compose.yml may need to be changed for linux/mac environment
+Reminder: All project development, testing, and deployment are done in windows10/11. docker-compose.yml may need to be changed for linux/mac environment

 ### To build and run the container
 #### get to the workdir